Application and admission: Economic Psychology - international procedure

 - Advanced knowledge in research methods and statistics, specifically quantitative research.

-- Knowledge of relevant subjects in the field of Social Psychology, Economic Psychology or Work and Organizational Psychology.
+- Knowledge of relevant subjects in the field of Social Psychology, Economic Psychology, or Work and Organizational Psychology.

-2. English language proficiency
+2. English language requirements

 - Cambridge English test results: C1 advanced (formerly CAE) or C2 proficiency (formerly CPE).
-For both C1 and C2, we accept a score of A, B or C.
+For both C1 and C2, we accept a score of A, B, or C.

 - The test results must not be older than two years at the time of application.